openwebdocs/mdn-bcd-collector/docs/custom-tests.md

 ```

 > **Note:** if the specified `ident` cannot be found, the code will be replaced with a error to throw indicating as such.

+## Use ES3 features

+Tests are intended to be run on as early of browser versions as possible, including Chrome 1, Firefox 1 and Safari 3.
+These older versions, however, do not support modern ES6 features.
+To maximize compatibility, perform the following in custom test code:

+- Use `var` instead of `const`/`let`
+- Do not use arrow functions
+- Always implement thorough feature checking whenever possible
+- Use non-invasive polyfills